shioyama/mobility/README.md

-Internally, Mobility assigns the fallbacks hash to an instance of `I18n::Locale::Fallbacks.new` (this can be customized by setting the `default_fallbacks` configuration option, see the [API documentation on configuration](http://www.rubydoc.info/gems/mobility/Mobility/Configuration)).
+Internally, Mobility assigns the fallbacks hash to an instance of `I18n::Locale::Fallbacks.new` (this can be customized by setting the `fallbacks_generator` configuration option, see the [API documentation on configuration](http://www.rubydoc.info/gems/mobility/Mobility/Configuration)).

 By setting fallbacks for German and French to Japanese, values will fall